mkotek/test/README.md

 A detailed tutorial on how the text and video slideshow were implemented can be seen here: http://tympanus.net/codrops/2012/09/19/fullscreen-video-slideshow-with-bigvideo-js/

 ####Changing the Videos (rise-storage web component)
 All the videos in the Video Storage Template are hosted on Rise Vision Storage https://storage.risevision.com/ using the rise-storage web component.
-Detailed instructions on how to configure can be found in the github readme: https://github.com/Rise-Vision/web-component-rise-storage
+Detailed instructions on how to configure this component can be found in the readme of the github repo: https://github.com/Rise-Vision/web-component-rise-storage

 ## Built With
 actual tools used